-- Promote compliance through small rewards. - Build praise for ethical behavior into day-to-day operations. - Publicize recipients of rewards and recognition to harness power of peer pressure and competition. - Consider incentivizing reporting of compliance issues. - May help employee perception of non-retaliation and whistleblowers.
+- Promote compliance through small rewards. - Build praise for ethical behavior into day-to-day operations. - Publicize recipients of rewards and recognition to harness power of peer pressure and competition. - Consider incentivizing reporting of compliance issues.

 Partner with Human Resources

 - Incentives start with commitment from the top. - Requires planning, communication, and multi-disciplinary involvement. - Obvious need for collaboration since HR would be primarily responsible for administering performance reviews, promotions, and bonuses. - Requires transparency with Compliance and HR.